Sathya4683/QuizLang/README.md

 - `python-docx`: For reading DOCX files.
 - `PyPDF2`: For reading PDF files.
 - `pandas`: For reading CSV files.
+- `streamlit`: To build and run the UI.

 ### Step 3: Set Up Google Gemini API Key